You can view anomalies in a table or in a line chart.

 Select the gray triangle in the upper-right corner of a row to view details about the anomaly.
 This shows the extent (as a percentage) to which the actual value diverges either above or below the expected value.

-Line charts are the only visualization that allows you to view anomalies.
+A Line chart is the only visualization that allows you to view anomalies.

 To view anomalies in a line chart: